VirusPilot/stratux-pi4/README.md

-# stratux-pi4
+# stratux-pi4 (64bit)
-Build a Stratux Europe on a Pi4B (Pi3B tested as well) based on a fresh Raspbian Buster Lite image.
+Build a Stratux Europe on a Pi4B (Pi3B tested as well) based on a fresh Raspbian Buster Lite image (64bit).

 This started as a script just for myself to build a Stratux Europe for a Pi4B, based on:
 - Raspberry Pi4B (also tested on Pi3B)
-- Raspbian Buster Lite
+- Raspbian Buster Lite (64bit)
 - https://github.com/VirusPilot/stratux (dev branch)

 It furthermore now includes: